PDC-support/introduction-to-gpu/presentations/SYCL.md

 - AdaptiveCpp (a.k.a. hipSYCL, Open SYCL): supports NVIDIA and AMD GPUs, with pre-release Intel GPU support and possible MooreThreads support.
 Also CPUs.
 - ComputeCPP, triSYCL, motorSYCL, SYCLops, Sylkan, ...

-Neither is fully standard compliant, but things are getting better.
+None are fully standard compliant, but things are getting better.

 ---